DrGMA/TESLA/README.md

 # TESLA

-TESLA: a Tool for Automatic Earthquake Low‐Frequency Spectral Level estimAtion
+TESLA: a Tool for automatic Earthquake low‐frequency Spectral Level estimAtion

 TESLA is designed to invert the P- and S-displacement spectra searching the optimal signal window to use for the spectral analysis.
 Using a signal window of fixed duration,